wonrzrzeczny/Asciipocalypse/readme.md

 Final remarks
 -------------
-The project started over a year ago and has already been through a major update.
-However, the game in terms of gameplay still lacks some content.
-I plan to keep working on the game (as long as I'll find time to do so :) ), to improve its replay value and to make overall experience more diverse.
+The project started over a year ago and has already been through several major updates.
+I plan to keep working on in (as long as I'll find time to do so :) ), to improve Asciipocalypse's replay value and to make overall experience more diverse.
 Therefore, feel free to leave any suggestions for new content/improvements that could be introduced.
-The same goes for glitches and/or performance issues you've encountered during your play.
+The same goes for any glitches and/or performance issues you've encountered during your play.